Crashed Planes Lacked Key Safety Features Because Boeing Charged Extra To Install Them

 — Reuters Top News (@Reuters) March 21, 2019

-After the second crash, Boeing has issued a software update to correct the anti-stall malfunction and opted to make the disagree light a standard feature in all jets, while the angle of attack indicator will remain an optional feature.
+After the second crash, Boeing issued a software update to correct the anti-stall malfunction — and opted to make the disagree light a standard feature in all jets.
+The angle of attack indicator will remain an optional feature.
 However, the move disguises larger problems with the company’s add-on model.

-Jackson Square Aviation, an aircraft leasing firm in San Francisco, said that airlines would spend between $800,000 and $2 million on optional upgrades for a given plane in 2013 — the year Boeing first began marketing the 737 MAX 8.
+According to The New York Times, Jackson Square Aviation, an aircraft leasing firm in San Francisco, said that airlines would spend between $800,000 and $2 million on optional upgrades for a given plane in 2013 — the year Boeing first began marketing the 737 MAX 8.
 That sum can reach five percent of a plane’s initial purchase price.

-And while many of the upgrades are extra amenities, like more bathrooms and larger legroom, some — like the aforementioned angle of attack indicator and disagree light — are key safety features.
-Boeing also charges carriers extra for a second fire extinguisher in the cargo hold (a feature the Japanese government has mandated airlines install for safety reasons), and a 2003 filing for an older version of the 737 shows Gol Airlines paid extra to buy oxygen masks for its crew and an “advanced weather radar system control panel.”
+And while many of the upgrades are extra amenities, like more bathrooms and expanded legroom, some — like the aforementioned angle of attack indicator and disagree light — are key safety features.
+Boeing also charges carriers extra for a second fire extinguisher in the cargo hold, a feature the Japanese government has mandated airlines install for safety reason.
+A 2003 filing for an older version of the 737, provided via Sec.gov, shows Gol Airlines paid extra to buy oxygen masks for its crew and an “advanced weather radar system control panel.”

 Yet despite the safety dangers, optional add-ons are a major moneymaker for airplane manufacturers.
-Mark H. Goodrich, an aviation lawyer and former engineering test pilot, explained:
+Mark H. Goodrich, an aviation lawyer and former engineering test pilot, explained further.

 “There are so many things that should not be optional, and many airlines want the cheapest airplane you can get.
 And Boeing is able to say, ‘Hey, it was available.'”

-Bjorn Fehrm, an analyst at the aviation consultancy Leeham, addressed the specific example of the angle of attack indicator and disagree light.
+Bjorn Fehrm, an analyst at aviation consultancy Leeham, addressed the specific example of the angle of attack indicator and disagree light.

 “They’re critical, and cost almost nothing for the airlines to install.
 Boeing charges for them because it can.
 But they’re vital for safety.”

-Dennis A. Muilenburg, Boeing’s chief executive, issued the following statement in response to safety concerns over his company’s planes:
+Dennis A. Muilenburg, Boeing’s chief executive, issued the following statement in response to safety concerns over his company’s planes.

 “As part of our standard practice following any accident, we examine our aircraft design and operation, and when appropriate, institute product updates to further improve safety.”